January 2026 · CPython Issue #143228 · Fix PR #143233 · Patched in 3.13/3.14, 3.12 marked Won’t Fix

 The crashing interleaving:

-- A worker thread enters a trampoline frame.
-Its program counter is now inside the mapped arena.
+- Worker thread enters a trampoline frame.
+Its PC is now at some address inside the arena, e.g. 0x725ab661e00a.

 taskset -c 0 python3 poc.py